 Data security, infrastructure resilience and guarantee of service continuity are considered a priority right from the design phase of our data centers.

-With a presence both in the center (Arezzo) and in the north of the country (Bergamo), creating geographical Disaster Recovery solutions is easier as we can back up data between both on-premises infrastructures and those hosted in the Aruba data centers.
+With a presence both in the center (Rome and Arezzo) and in the north of the country (Bergamo), creating geographical Disaster Recovery solutions is easier as we can back up data between both on-premises infrastructures and those hosted in the Aruba data centers.

 Depending on the customer's requirements, the Disaster Recovery Plan (DRP) is drawn up taking into account the nature of the different infrastructures that need to be protected.